terence410/array-to-google-sheets/README.md

   - Service account details > Choose any service account name > CREATE
   - Grant this service account access to project > CONTINUE
   - Grant users access to this service account ( > CREATE KEY
-- In the JSON key file, you will find an email xxx@xxx.iam.gserviceaccount.com.
+  - Save the key file into your project
-- Go to your Google Sheets file and shared the edit permission to the email address.
-- If things doesnt work, try to enable the Drive API first.
+- Enable Drive API
   -  [APIs and Services](https://console.cloud.google.com/apis/dashboard) > + Enable APIS AND SERVICES > Search Google Drive API > Enable
+- Open the JSON key file, you will find an email xxx@xxx.iam.gserviceaccount.com.
+- Go to your Google Spreadsheets and shared the edit permission to the email address.

 # Formula Example